this-is-learning/rxjs-fundamentals-course/docs/part-2.md

 }, 1000);
 ```

-> The classic observer pattern has been a staple of web development for many years.
+The classic observer pattern has been a staple of web development for many years.
 However, it provides no way of containerizing events, meaning we can't compose streams out of subject events.
 Ideally, we'd have some data structure that enables us to do this.

-> RxJS improves upon this classical observer pattern by introducing a more robust interface for observers, one that supports not just a method for publishing data (onNext), but also methods for notifying observers of errors (onError), as well as when there is no more data to consume (onComplete).
+RxJS improves upon this classical observer pattern by introducing a more robust interface for observers, one that supports not just a method for publishing data (onNext), but also methods for notifying observers of errors (onError), as well as when there is no more data to consume (onComplete).
+Note that by contract, error and complete are exclusive, you either have one OR the other.
 In doing this, the RxJS makes the observer pattern symmetric to the iterator pattern, in some sense.

 Soon, we'll see how to implement a simple Observable class.